JuanPacoHernandez/TelecommDescriptive-Analysis/README.md

 [(https://lookerstudio.google.com/reporting/59c58893-a921-40c6-a39c-ad224e19e04f)]

-*In case of that the Dashboard is not showing in shared public Looker Studio feature, the Dashboard dir in this repo stores it.*
+*In case of that the Dashboard is not showing in shared public Looker Studio feature, the Dashboard dir, in this repo, stores it.*

 I use a Pie chart for describing the **Telecomm customers gender distribution** and a 100% Stacked bar for showing the **Frequency of Telecomm customers by year of birth and by gender**.

 ## REPRODUCIBILITY

-PREVIOUS REQUIREMENTS BEFORE RUN THE PIPELINE:
+THERE ARE FIVE PREVIOUS REQUIREMENTS BEFORE RUN THE PIPELINE:

+1.- Clone the repo

+2.- You will need to:

+- enable a Project in GCP
+- enable a Service Account in GCP
+- set BigQuery Admin, Storing Admin, Environment and Storing Object Admin, Visualizer roles in IAM service within the Project in GCP
+- create a Bucket in Cloud Storage service
+- create a Dataset in BigQuery
+- download your key Service Account JSON file in the same directory where files from repo were cloned

-1.- Specify **YOUR PROJECT ID** within those files in the indicated line number:
+3.- Specify **YOUR PROJECT ID** within those files in the indicated line number:

 - **variables.tf** (LINE 6)
 - **bash_scripts/crm_gcs_to_bq.sh** (LINE 7)